 This is what the Google Local Service Ad (LSA) system offers to law firms like yours who are trying to reach injured individuals looking for help with their claims.
 LSAs were originally only available to home service businesses, but Google has recently opened the market up to local services, and our team at Whitehardt is calling this a must-have for all personal injury lawyers looking to stay ahead of the game.
 The clients we have successfully created LSAs for have already seen a significant influx of leads coming from this medium.

-“Talk about a game changer,” Attorney Jim McBride of The Ken Nunn Law Office said.
+“Talk about a game changer,” Jim McBride, Marketing Director of The Ken Nunn Law Office said.
 “We can hardly keep up with it.
 It has just exploded.
 We are just crushing it right now.”

 Whitehardt’s Director of Digital Media, Will Fox, and Digital Media Buyer, Richard Ketter, have broken down everything you need to know about LSAs and how they can help your firm generate more leads.

 The Benefits of LSAs Are Changing the Game of Paid Ads